mmistakes/minimal-mistakes/_posts/2023-08-27-practical-type-level-programming.md

 [^buildTool]: This is a [Scala CLI](https://scala-cli.virtuslab.org/) project.

-So for today's part our goal is to take any instance of the `User` class and serialize it as a flat JSON.
+So for this part our goal is to take any instance of the `User` class and serialize it as a flat JSON.
 In Circe-speak, what we need is an `Encoder` for the `User` type.

 Because metaprogramming in most languages isn't as readable as plain code, when tackling a metaprogramming problem I find it helpful to first sketch a solution in pseudo-code.
 Let's do that for the JSON `Encoder`:
 1. Given a `User` instance